mhaddaou/inception-42/README.md

     ssl_protocols TLSv1.3;
     }
 ```
 `listen 443 ssl;` tells the web server to listen on port 443 for HTTPS requests using SSL/TLS.
-This is the default port for HTTPS traffic.
+This is the default port for HTTPS traffic.<br>
+`[::]:443` syntax specifies that the web server should listen on all available IPv6 addresses on port 443.
+This is equivalent to specifying 0.0.0.0:443 for IPv4 addresses.